A Thing of Beauty by John Keats – Complete Poem Explanation | Summary & Analysis

 3️⃣ Pass into nothingness; but still will keep

-👉 It never disappears or becomes meaningless; instead, it stays with us always.
+👉 Its beauty never disappears or becomes meaningless; instead, it continues to remain valuable and memorable.

 4️⃣ A bower quiet for us, and a sleep